TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 <form><input type="text"></form>
 ~~~

-If you try to return this from a react component, you would get many errors, so we are going to fix that!
-I would recommend following along with this in your own react
+If you try to return this from a React component, you would get many errors, so we are going to fix that!
+I would recommend following along with this in your own React
-environment.(If you don't want to create a new react app locally, go to [react.new](https://react.new/) to have a quick react environment up and going in your web browser.
+environment.(If you don't want to create a new React app locally, go to [react.new](https://react.new/) to have a quick React environment up and going in your web browser.

 The first issue we get is that this would not return a single root element, so let's give it a container.